-ORIENTATION TO GRADUATE STUDIES IN FAMILY AND CONSUMER SCIENCES 1 credit Introduction to the concepts and processes necessary for graduate study in the interdisciplinary field of family and consumer sciences.
+Introduction to the concepts and processes necessary for graduate study in the interdisciplinary field of family and consumer sciences.

-DEVELOPMENTAL PARENT-CHILD INTERACTIONS
+- DEVELOPMENTAL PARENT-CHILD INTERACTIONS

-Prerequisite: 265 or equivalent or permission.
-Study of reciprocal interactions formed between parent and child from birth to adulthood.
-Consideration of cross-cultural studies, historical and societal influences and varying family characteristics and structures.
-FAMILY DYNAMICS
+- Prerequisite: 265 or permission.
+Study of reciprocal interactions between parent and child from birth to adulthood.
+Consideration of cross-cultural studies, historical and societal influ-ences, and various family characteristics and structures.
+Online course.

-Development of techniques in family and consumer sciences programs utilizing role theory, exchange theory and systems theory as understood through the study of the family across
+- 607 FAMILY DYNAMICS

-CHILD DEVELOPMENT THEORIES
+3 credits Development of techniques in family and consumer sciences programs utilizing role theory exchange theory and systems theory as understood through the study of the family across the life cycle.

-A comparative study of developmental theories of the child within the family context.
+CHILD DEVELOPMENT THEORIES A comparative study of developmental theories of the child within the family context.
 Application of the theories to child rearing in the family will be emphasized.